apache/skywalking-website/content/blog/2021-02-07-infrastructure-monitoring/index.md

 If you want to get more information about Prometheus Node Exporter  see: https://prometheus.io/docs/guides/node-exporter/

 ### Install OpenTelemetry Collector
-We can quickly install a OpenTelemetry Collector instance by using `docker-compose` with the following steps Create a directory to store the configuration files, like `/usr/local/otel` Create `docker-compose.yaml` and `otel-collector-config.yaml` in this directory represented below.
+We can quickly install a OpenTelemetry Collector instance by using `docker-compose` with the following steps:
+1. Create a directory to store the configuration files, like `/usr/local/otel`.
+2. Create `docker-compose.yaml` and `otel-collector-config.yaml` in this directory represented below:

 `docker-compose.yaml`
 ```yaml